Commenced Feb 4, 2007, by Ken Wear

 4) With advancing years many people shift their assets to their heirs so as to become eligible for public charity -- a deliberate shift from self-reliance.
 It smacks of theft: gorging at the public trough to sweeten the inheritance of their heirs.

 There are owners of fallow farmland paid to keep their land out of production.
 Moreover, systems of allocations confer the right (which can be inherited or rented) to farm certain crops.
 Both practices are charity at taxpayer expense.
+Somehow it seems that paying citizens to be non-productive is at odds with notions of self-sufficiency and contribution.

 I have written separately about free versus fair trade and the charity to investors.
 To skip to that, click here.
 Your BACK button can return you here.